2023-12-25 06:08:52

 For diabetic individuals, post-intervention blood sugar levels are also a factor to be considered with the greatest attention.
 Glycemic fluctuations can indeed affect healing and potentially induce a loss of effectiveness of infiltration.
 Regular and careful monitoring of blood sugar levels is therefore essential.

-When can you walk after knee infiltration?
+When can you walk following knee infiltration?

-Permission to walk after knee infiltration is a common question among patients who have undergone this type of intervention.
+Permission to walk following knee infiltration is a common question among patients who have undergone this type of intervention.
 Resumption of walking may vary according to several criteria, in particular the injected product and the patient’s individual reaction to it.

 Usually, some discomfort in the joint may occur, which may cause difficulty walking during the first 12 hours post-injection.
 It is therefore sometimes recommended to limit mobility during this initial period or to rely on a walking aid if necessary, to avoid putting excessive strain on the treated knee.